 ‘I can’t believe it…’ Luke continued.
 ‘I would never have picked it was the husband...’
 Luke said.
 ‘He killed his own wife and all because of some paranoid jealousy episode.’

 ‘You need to get this into evidence,’ the Lieutenant said.
 ‘Then go pick him up?’

 Luke lifted his chin to the machine.
 ‘This is the first time I’ve heard this,’ he said.
 Luke rubbed his hand across his mouth.
 ‘I only just picked this up from Linda and Calvin’s friends in Jersey this afternoon…’

 The Lieutenant watched Luke as he unplugged the answering machine and wrapped the electric cord around the device.
-Once Luke had finished the Lieutenant said, ‘Tell me…How did you know that whole murder would be captured on that machine…?’ the Lieutenant asked.
+Once Luke had finished the Lieutenant said, ‘Tell me…How did you know the murder would be captured on that machine…?’ the Lieutenant asked.

 Luke paused before answering.
 ‘I didn’t know it was there...’
 Luke said.
 ‘I was just following a hunch based on the telephone records,’ Luke said.